voun7/VidSubX/docs/Preferences.md

 subtitle detection at the middle of the video and 0.95 will stop the detection towards the end of the video.

 No of Frames: The number of frames from the start and stop position that will be taken for subtitle detection.
 Too little frames and the program will fail to detect the subtitles.
-Too many and detection takes more time.
+Too many and detection takes more time and may capture more non subtitle text that will incorrectly increase the boundary box.

 X Axis Padding: The x-axis padding determines the length of the horizontal line of the boundary box.
 Subtitle detection is unable to quickly determine the max x-axis length by looking at all the frames.
 1.0 would mean the longest subtitle